FamilySearch/GEDCOM.io/_pages/migrate.md

 2 TITL John Smith, February 4, 1896
 ```

 Take care to convert the `TITL` tag correctly.
-In the GEDCOM 5.5.1 MULTIMEDIA_LINK structure, the `TITL` tag is a substructure of the `OBJE` tag, but in the [MULTIMEDIA_RECORD](https://gedcom.io/specifications/GEDCOM7rc.html#MULTIMEDIA_RECORD) in both GEDCOM 5.5.1 and GEDCCOM 7.0, the `TITL` tag is a substructure of the `FILE` tag.
+In the GEDCOM 5.5.1 MULTIMEDIA_LINK structure, the `TITL` tag is a substructure of the `OBJE` tag, but in the [MULTIMEDIA_RECORD](https://gedcom.io/specifications/GEDCOM7rc.html#MULTIMEDIA_RECORD) in both GEDCOM 5.5.1 and FamilySearch GEDCCOM 7.0, the `TITL` tag is a substructure of the `FILE` tag.

 ## Non-pointer SOUR Substructures

 GEDCOM 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
-This added significant implementation complexity as has been removed from GEDCOM 7.0.
+This added significant implementation complexity as has been removed from v7.0.

 This 5.5.1: